network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 will be affecting the load-generating connections as well as the separate latency probing connections in the same way.

+Beyond the difference in the latency of the load-generating connections and the separate connections another element can provide additional information.
+Namely testing against different servers located in different places along the path will allow to some extent to separate the network’s path in different segments.
+For example, if the cable modem and a further away ISP server are hosting responsiveness measurement endpoints, some localization of the issue can be done.
+If the RPM to the cable modem is very high, it means that the network segment from the client endpoint to the cable modem does not have responsiveness issues, thus allowing the user to conclude that possible responsiveness issues are beyond the cable modem.
+It must be noted though that due to the high level approach to the testing (including HTTP), a low responsiveness to the cable modem does not necessarily mean that the network between client and cable modem is the problem (as outlined in the above previous paragraphs).

 # Responsiveness Test Server API

 The responsiveness measurement is built upon a foundation of standard protocols: